 The most important thing about a gratitude journal is consistency.
 I like to think of it as practice.
 The more consistent we are in our practice the more it becomes a part of who we are.

-Some journal twice daily.
+Some people journal twice a day.
 Others prefer once.
-Regardless, it will only be effective if you use it regularly.
+Regardless, it only takes 5 minutes of regular use to be effective.
 One of the best ways to help yourself want to use your journal is to choose a format you enjoy.
 Don’t force yourself to write in a journal by hand if you prefer to use electronic methods.
 You can keep your records in a simple word processing spreadsheet or use one of many apps that are available for this purpose.

 No matter what you use, keep it handy by your bedside or on easily accessed devices.
 Turn your routine into a ritual.
 Make it a process that feeds your soul.
 Incorporate journal writing into part of your morning or evening routine.
 Maybe a candle or relaxing music would make it special.
 Whatever works for best, just make it yours.